mgadaphy/dicom-research/docs/core_features.md

   D --> H[Annotation Interface]
 ```

+**Workflow Explanation:** The DICOM viewing workflow begins with the study list, where users select a study to view.
+Within each study, users can select specific series, then navigate through images using various controls for adjusting the view (zoom, pan, window/level) and access the annotation tools.

 ### Study Selection Interface

 The study selection interface displays a list of available DICOM studies: